 Drink only purified bottled water.
-Many hotels provide complimentary bottled water in rooms, and if not, it is very convenient to buy in local store; only eat well-done meat and fish.
+Many hotels provide complimentary bottled water in rooms, and if not, it is very convenient to buy in a local store; only eat well-done meat and fish.
 Vegetables should be cooked and fruit peeled.

 Receipt of purchase and an export permit voucher for locally bought goods such as gems and jewelry may be required upon departure.

-Laos is 7 hours ahead Greenwich time.
+Laos is 7 hours ahead of Greenwich time.

 While tipping has now become an accepted practice in Asian countries, it should always be considered a gesture of appreciation for good service and not an obligation.
-It is an incentive to guides to maintain a high level service, helpfulness and friendliness and we strongly insist to allow our clients a choice in this matter.
+It is an incentive to guides to maintain a high-level service, helpfulness, and friendliness and we strongly insist to allow our clients a choice in this matter.
 Therefore our tour price doesn't include a fixed amount to cover all potential gratuities.

 If you would like to know the proper amount for tipping, the following standard is for your reference:

-2) If you are coming in a group like 6 to 9 members, We suggest US $8 to US $10 /per guest per day as tips for the guide and driver and about US $2 to US $3 for hotel bellboys as a gratitude for their service.
+2) If you are coming in a group of 6 to 9 members, We suggest US $8 to US $10 /per guest per day as tips for the guide and driver and about US $2 to US $3 for hotel bellboys as a gratitude for their service.

 3) If you are traveling in a group with more than 10 people, We suggest US $5 to US $7 /per guest per day as tips for the tour guide and driver and about US $3 to US $5 for hotel bellboys as a gratitude for their service.
-Above is for your reference only, again tipping is a personal matter, and you can always adjust the amount based on your satisfaction with the service you get from your tour guides, drivers, bellboys and so on.
+The above is for your reference only, again tipping is a personal matter, and you can always adjust the amount based on your satisfaction with the service you get from your tour guides, drivers, bellboys, and so on.

 14. Suggested Things to Bring

-- Sun hat, sun glasses, sun lotion;
+- Sun hat, sunglasses, sun lotion;

-- Insect repellent; toothbrush, toothpaste or other toiletries;
+- Insect repellent; toothbrush, toothpaste, or other toiletries;

 - Umbrella, a small flashlight, sandals, international adaptor;